 Eligibility

-Who can apply for a grant through Cal Water H2O's Challenge's Grants Program?
+Who can apply for a grant through the Water Smart Grant Program?

 Teachers, grades 4-6, teaching at a school in a Cal Water service area are eligible to apply for a grant for their classroom water project.